najlaauni/UniversityLife/SECR1013 - Digital Logic/README.md

 # SECR1013 - Digital Logic
-👩‍🏫 Lecturer: Mr. Ahmad Fariz bin Ali
+👩‍🏫 Lecturer: Mr. Ahmad Fariz bin Ali<br>
 🏫 Section: 02

 This course introduces the basic principles of digital systems and logic design.
 I learned how computers process information using logic gates, circuits and binary  The fundamental tools such as boolean algebra and logic gates are helpful to design and analyze digital circuit systems.